ApurvGude/Predicting-Movie-Success/README.md

 # Predicting-Movie-Success

-Over the past decade, Bollywood cinema has witnessed exponential growth in terms of movies released, number of people emploayed and profits earned.
+Over the past decade, Bollywood cinema has witnessed exponential growth in terms of movies released, number of people employed and profits earned.

 Hence a model to predict whether a movie will be a success or not in the box office before release will prove to be highly useful to everybody involved.